-The Red Line Project was relaunched in June 2023 by Governor Wes Moore to provide an east-west highfrequency, high- capacity transit line for the Baltimore region.
+The Baltimore Red Line was relaunched in June 2023 by Governor Wes Moore to provide an east-west, highfrequency, high-capacity transit line for the Baltimore region.
 The relaunched project builds upon the insights and commitments from decades of community engagement and technical analysis on the Red Line corridor.

-As part of this relaunch, MTA is undertaking efforts to update and modernize the Red Line to better align with the current needs and aspirations of our region.
-These efforts include developing and evaluating alternatives that explore reducing or eliminating tunneling to reduce costs and drawbacks of tunneling, evaluating different light rail transit and bus rapid transit options and their benefits and trade-offs, and investigating ways to serve communities while minimizing impacts to new development that has occurred and continues to occur since the Red Line was canceled.
-MTA is also considering adjacent new development and revitalization projects along the corridor and how they can be coordinated with the Red Line to maximize benefits to the communities served as well as the larger region.
+As part of this relaunch, MTA is undertaking efforts to update the Baltimore Red Line to align with the current needs of our region.
+These efforts include developing and evaluating alternatives that explore reducing or eliminating tunneling, evaluating different light rail transit and bus rapid transit options and their benefits and trade-offs, and investigating ways to serve communities, while minimizing impacts to new development that has occurred and continues to occur since 2015.
+MTA is also considering adjacent new development and revitalization projects along the corridor, and how they can be coordinated with the Baltimore Red Line to maximize benefits to the communities served as well as the larger region.

-RED LINE DESIGN UPDATES
+RED LINE DESIGN CONSIDERATIONS

-Transit Mode
+Transit Mode Options